NishchayAnand/software-engineering/Interview Prep/Pandas/Interview Questions.md

 # Pandas Interview Questions

-Q. Explain `merge` function.
+Q. Explain `merge()` function.

-The `merge` function in pandas provides a powerful and flexible way to join data, similar to SQL joins.
-It allows merging based on columns or indices from either or both DataFrames.
+The `merge()` function allows us to perform join operations on two dataframes, similar to SQL joins.
+It allows merging based on columns or indices (used rarely) from either or both DataFrames.

 ```
 Syntax: pd.merge(